What can you NOT live without?

 Clean drinking water is a prerequisite of survival.
 You must choose a solution that will provide at least one gallon per person per day.
 Running water into the house is ideal and is most commonly supplied by a drilled well on the property or a public municipality feeding water into a home.
 A septic system or sewerage disposal handles reintroducing the water safely back to the environment.

-Cost of a trailer is $5K, never skimp on your foundation.
+Consider the costs of a trailer.
+Remember, never skimp on your foundation.

 If the home will only be moved once or twice in the life of the building a home on skids is potentially more affordable.